-The Group manages the Oaky Creek and Rolleston joint ventures, the Newlands and Collinsville mines project and the Wandoan coal project.
+The Group manages the Oaky Creek and Rolleston joint ventures, the Newlands and Collinsville mines and the Wandoan coal project.
 All of the operating thermal coal mines and projects of material value are located in the Bowen Basin in Queensland with the exception of the Wandoan coal project, which is located in the Surat Basin.
-The Group operates through the Abbot Point, Dalrymple Bay and Gladstone ports in Queensland.
-The Group has a 30 per cent. shareholding in the Wiggins Island Coal Export Terminal, near Gladstone, which was completed in September 2016.
+The Group operates through the Abbot Point, Dalrymple Bay and Gladstone (RG Tanner & Wiggins Island) ports in Queensland.